photo credit Instagram user @jc_pascual

 Full Moon Stroll To A Dinner: Bishop

 The mountains surrounding Bishop offer an assortment of trails for those that want to try snowshoeing for the first time.
 Snow-covered roads like South Lake & Lake Sabrina offer you a safe, comfortable learning environment to get your techniques locked down.
 For those looking for something a bit more special, consider booking a dinner at Rock Creek Lodge.
-Under a moon-lit sky, you’ll snowshoe the last two-miles through vast wilderness to the pure solitude of the lodge.
-Once there, you’ll enjoy a family style four-course prix fixe menu.
-Vegetarian and other dietary restrictions accommodated with advance notice.
+Under a moonlit sky, you’ll snowshoe the last two miles through the vast wilderness to the pure solitude of the lodge.
+Once there, you’ll enjoy a family-style four-course prix fixe menu.
+Vegetarian and other dietary restrictions are accommodated with advance notice.

 Snowshoe Amongst Giants: Yosemite National Park